Getting access to paper roads and private land

 New Zealand has an abundance of paper roads and great tracks that cross private farmland, bush and forest land, however a lot of land owners won’t allow access due to a lack of understanding around their obligations and risk of being prosecuted if you have an accident or injury while on their property.

-The NZ Government, via their Worksafe New Zealand department provides a guide for farmers and land owners about what their responsibilities are for visitors on their land.
-This guide can be downloaded from the WorkSafe NZ site here: http://www.business.govt.nz/worksafe/information-guidance/all-guidance-items/farmers-managing-health-and-safety-a-guide-for-farmers.
+The NZ Government, via their Worksafe New Zealand and Safer Farms departments provide a guide for farmers and land owners about what their responsibilities are for visitors on their land.

-The Act (Health and Safety in Employment Act 1992), mainly applies to people at work.
+The Act mainly applies to people at work.
 However, in some cases, section 16 of the Act places some responsibility on people in control of the workplace to take all practicable steps to make sure others in the workplace are not harmed.

 A farmer is not liable if anyone comes on to their land without permission and suffers harm, whether from a work-related hazard or for any other reason.